joac1144/Emote-Overlay/README.md

 # Usage:

 This project is a webpage that shows emote streaks on the bottom left of the page. **_(Page dimensions are 1280px x 720px)_**
-It can also show emotes randomly on screen if a chatter does !showemote (emote*name)
+It can also show emotes randomly on screen if a chatter does ! (emote*name)
 \_This overlay can be used in streaming software like OBS* The emotes are taken from Twitch, FFZ, BTTV, and optionally, 7TV.